xzeu/tz/docs/en/guide.md

 ```
-Tip: After performing dependency injection through parameters, don't forget to execute the `nunu wire` command to generate the dependency file.
+Tip: After performing dependency injection through parameters, don't forget to execute the `tz wire` command to generate the dependency file.

 ## Logging

-Nunu uses the Zap library to manage logs.
+Tz uses the Zap library to manage logs.
 You can configure the log in the `config` directory.
 For example:

 ```yaml
 log: